luisalviano/rentalx/README.md

 ### Car Specification Registration

 **RF**
-- [ ] Must be able to register a car specification.
+- [x] Must be able to register a car specification.
-- [ ] Must be able to list all specifications.
-- [ ] Must be able to list all cars.

 **BR**
-- [ ] Only an admin user should be able to register a specification.
+- [x] Only an admin user should be able to register a specification.
-- [ ] Should not be able to register a specification to a non-registered car.
+- [x] Should not be able to register a specification to a non-registered car.
-- [ ] Should not be able to register one specification to the same car more than once.
+- [x] Should not be able to register one specification to the same car more than once.

 #